veerupandey/abalone_age_classification/README.md

 make all # to reproduce the analysis end to end
 ```

-`make all` publishes the report on on localhost.
+`make all` publishes the report on localhost.
 Report can be accessed in local machine by accessing [http://localhost:8000](http://localhost:8000) in any of the modern web browser.

 In case report has to be published to git pages, following command should be used in defiance of `make all`.